Tulane vs. South Florida NCAA Football Odds, Plays and Insights | November 20, 2021

 - Tulane has played 10 games, with four wins against the spread.

-- The Green Wave covered the spread in their only game when favored by 5.5 points or more.

-- Tulane's games this year have hit the over in 60% of its opportunities (six times in 10 games with a set point total).
+- Tulane's games this year have hit the over on six of 10 set point totals (60%).

-- The Green Wave have turned the ball over four more times (20 total) than the Bulls have forced a turnover (16) this season.
+- The Green Wave have turned the ball over 20 times this season, four more turnovers than the Bulls have forced (16).

 - Find the latest spread and moneyline odds for Tulane at SISportsbook.